1PriceSwipes Agent Training

 WhenWhat to doWhy it helps

-Before contacting a leadOpen the contact and read notes, messages, and opportunity status.You sound prepared and professional.
+Before contacting a leadOpen the opportunity card and read notes, messages, tasks, and current stage.You sound prepared and do not repeat mistakes.

-End of dayReview opportunities and make sure active deals have a next step.You keep deals moving instead of letting them sit.
+End of dayReview opportunities and make sure active deals have a next step.You do not let good leads sit with no action.

-For boots-on-the-ground agents: do not wait to update GHL
+For boots-on-the-ground agents: update GHL right after the visit

 Best habit: If possible, bring your laptop.
 After a visit or canvassing block, connect your laptop to your phone hotspot or stop somewhere with Wi-Fi.
-Then update your notes, tasks, and opportunity dispositions right away while the conversation is still fresh.
+Then open Opportunities and update notes, tasks, and stage dispositions right away while the conversation is still fresh.

 Field situationWhat to do in GHLWhy it helps you

-The prospect said to call back later.Create a task with the correct day and time.You keep the promise and look more professional.
+The prospect said to call back later.Create a task with the correct day and time inside the opportunity process.You keep the promise and look more professional.

 The prospect was not interested today.Disposition the lead honestly and decide whether it belongs in an aged re-call list.You keep the active pipeline clean while still saving possible future money.